Simple Suppers | Soups

 About The Beans

-I make this soup with two cans of Bush’s Southwestern-style beans and one can of great northern or pinto beans.
+I make this soup with two cans of Bush’s Southwestern-style beans and one can of pinto beans.
 It gives the soup just the right amount of spicy kick for us.
 If you like a lot of kick, you can use 3 cans of the Southwestern-style beans and omit the regular beans.
-On the other hand, if you prefer a milder version of this Chile Verde soup, you can omit the Southwestern-style beans all together and opt for 3 cans of Great Northern beans instead.
+On the other hand, if you prefer a milder version of this Chile Verde soup, you can omit the Southwestern-style beans all together and opt for 3 cans of pinto beans instead.

 Add Everything to the Crockpot